nozel-org/linux-serverbot/README.md

 * Extend feature alert with filesystem monitoring.
 * Extend feature alert with CPU / HDD temperature monitoring.
 * Extend feature alert with USB device monitoring.
+* Extend feature overview with logged in users.
 * Add method email.
+* Add feature EOL which notifies the user whenever the OS is nearing EOL status.
 * Add feature outage which monitors the availability of other remote systems and reports the status.
 * Add support for Alpine Linux.
 * Add support for NixOS.